 5. Maple Syrup

-Sugar alternatives include maple syrup.
+Now here is another excellent alternative to white table sugar: maple syrup.
 Like other natural sweeteners, maple syrup is also loaded with disease-fighting antioxidants.
 The nutrients in maple syrup help reduce oxidative damage in the body and fight free radicals.
 Make sure you purchase pure maple syrup, without any added ingredients!
-(2)
+(3)

 6. Blackstrap Molasses